lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 <br>As mentioned, Chiang Mai's great weather lends itself to fun in the outdoors, and you absolutely must get out into the scenic countryside and hills of the province.
 Just as it's easy to board a flight and go anywhere from Chiang Mai, it's also incredibly easy to escape the city for a change of scenery.
 Hop on a motorbike or book a redtruck and drive in any direction - within twenty minutes or less you'll find yourself zipping past rice-fields or winding along mountain roads.

-We have a very robust cafe culture in Thailand, and if there's a view point or something pretty we'll stick a cafe next to it.
+We have a very robust cafe culture in Thailand, and if there's a viewpoint or something pretty, we'll stick a cafe next to it.
 Quite probably there'll be free WiFi as well, so all these escapes into the countryside need not come at the expense of your work or clients.

-If you truly do want to escape though, there are jungle homestays, remote retreats, and temble-based Vippassanas in abundance so it's very easy to unplug in order to commune with nature and the spirits and what-have-you.
+If you truly do want to escape though, there are jungle homestays, remote retreats, and temple-based Vippassanas in abundance so it's very easy to unplug in order to commune with nature and the spirits and what-have-you.

-Few travellers come all the way to Thailand without taking advantage of its natural delights, but it has been our experience that an astonishing number of digital nomads miss out on this aspect entirely, spending all their time within the few blocks that surround their apartment and coworking space.
+Few travelers come all the way to Thailand without taking advantage of its natural delights, but it has been our experience that an astonishing number of digital nomads miss out on this aspect entirely, spending all their time within the few blocks that surround their apartment and coworking space.

 Those that fall in love with Chiang Mai often cite nature, the mountains and our beautiful surroundings as one of the city's most enchanting qualities, so we highly recommend taking the time to truly experience it.